-So tap open your new photo editing app, and select a picture.
+So tap open your new photo editing app and select a picture.
 The one I’ve used is an image available on Pixabay.com.
 But of course, you should use your personal image.
 One that shows your darker side.
 Simple makeup tricks could make you the perfect model for your Halloween image.
-Think smudged red Lipsticks or blackened lips with Kohl going from the corner of your lips to your eyes!
+Think smudged red lipsticks or blackened lips with Kohl going from the corner of your lips to your eyes!
 Then practice a scary expression in the mirror.
 It could be extra wide eyes or a cunning smile or a combination of both.
-And then click the scary Selfie.
+And then click the scary selfie.
 Don't forget to observe it carefully because in case you're looking funny instead of scary, it's better you know it before anyone else does.

 So once you have your selfie, load it in Over by taping the plus symbol at the top.

 Use pinch and swipe to zoom in or out and adjust the position of the image.
-The user interface of this app is extremely intuitive, but if you face any problems, let me know in the comments, we will try to sort it out.
+The user interface of this app is extremely intuitive, but if you face any problems, let me know in the comments, and we will try to sort it out.

 Notice the three buttons at the bottom?
-They are to add an image, text or artwork respectively.
+They are to add an image, text or artwork, respectively.
 There are some great varieties of fonts if you want to add some custom text.
 Also, as previously mentioned, Over provides great artworks (overlays for your images) at regular intervals for the users.
-Apart from free artworks and fonts, there are paid packs for too, but we are not using any of that for this tutorial.
+Apart from free artworks and fonts, there are paid packs too, but we are not using any of that for this tutorial.

-Getting Ready with All Our Assets
+Getting Ready With All Our Assets

-You can also download the zip files on a Mobile device.
+You can also download the zip files on a mobile device.
 You will need an app to unarchive the files.

 There are four files in the archive you have downloaded, including SVG and eps.
 We want the PNG version.
 Our images have a transparent background, so they can be easily added as an overlay to any image without the hassle of background removal.

-Once you have the PNG images in your Photos, tap on the image button once again, and add one of the images.
+Once you have the PNG images in your photos, tap on the image button once again, and add one of the images.
 Adjust the size and location of your image as per your requirement.
 You can use the layout guides to center your image if that’s what you prefer.

 Using the Image Editing Controls

-Adding Shadows to Contrast with the Background
+Adding Shadows to Contrast With the Background

-The ‘Shadow’ control is quite interesting.
+The Shadow control is quite interesting.
 The image used here has a dark background, and the images have some dark elements too.
 To make such elements visible, we can use a white blurred shadow.
 For that, tap Shadow, then tap Blur and move the slider to the right, say 100.
 Then tap Opacity and again, move the slider to the desired value.
 We have used 100 for a remarkably visible blurred shadow.

 Please note that these high-quality controls are also available for any custom text that you add.
-Instead of using a blurred shadow, like we have done, you could use sharp shadow to add an outline effect.
+Instead of using a blurred shadow, as we have done, you could use sharp shadow to add an outline effect.
 Or use the Angle sub-control to move your shadow.

 Tap Done, add the other image and make similar adjustments.

-So now you have an absolutely unique image, which features you.
+So now you have an absolutely unique image that features you.
 You can use images of your friends too.
 There are many great masks and grunge texture overlays available which can make your friends or loved ones look really scary.
-Make sure that images you begin with are high quality and overlays have an alpha channel or transparent background.
+Make sure that the images you begin with are high quality and that overlays have an alpha channel or transparent background.
 These would normally be PNG files.
 Images which don’t have an alpha channel can be tricky to use, as their background may or may not blend with your base image.
 You can either remove the background or change the hue and tint of the image.
 You could also try using filters which Over provides.

 © 2017 Anusha Jain